The Progress of Medicine and Science

 Desiderius Erasmus (c.1469-1536)

-By the sixteenth century the revival of Greek learning was having an effect.
+Even with the whole of the schismatic Western Church opposed to scientific reasoning, the Renaissance had already triggered the revival of Greek learning, and secular ideas were having an effect.
 The supernatural outlook of the Church was challenged by rationalism, and advances were once more possible.
 As a medical historian says, comparing Eastern and Western medicine:

-Bishops licensed all manner of medical practice from surgery to physic and midwifery, which gave them control of all these disciplines.
-Blood-letting was still the standard treatment for all manner of ills in the sixteenth century and would continue to be for another three centuries.
+Elsewhere more liberal bishops licensed various medical practice from surgery to physic and midwifery, which gave them control of all these disciplines.
+Bloodletting was still the standard treatment for all manner of ills in the sixteenth century and would continue to be for another three centuries.
 Anyone who suggested that the ancient Hippocratic medical techniques might be superior risked charges of heresy.
 When Pierre Brissot (1478-1522) of Paris advocated Hippocratic techniques, he was considered a worse heretic than Martin Luther.
 Gasparo Tagliacozzi (1546-1599), Professor of Medicine at Bologna, used skin grafts for plastic surgery.
 He was charged with impiety, and his rhinoplasty operations were prohibited.
 His technique was not revived until 1822.
 Sometimes it is difficult to tell what advances might have been made.
 In Christianismi Restitutio, a work for which he was burned at the stake in 1553, Michael Servetus mentioned pulmonary circulation — realising the function of the lungs three generations before William Harvey, who is now generally credited with discovering the circulation of the blood.

 Seventeenth Century